HKUST-Aerial-Robotics/DenseSurfelMapping/README.md

 ```
 (you can load the rviz_config.rviz in the project to load published messages).

-4. the kitti publisher will initialize a window and you can start the publish by press any key on that window.
+4. the kitti publisher will initialize a window and you can start the publisher by press any key on that window.
 Press ***Esc*** will quit the publisher.

 # Save the result
-The code also support saving the reconstructed model by changing line 22 in /surfel_fusion/launch/kitti_orb.launch.
+The code also supports saving the reconstructed model by changing line 22 in ```/surfel_fusion/launch/kitti_orb.launch```.
 Just press crtl+c on surfel fusion will cause the software to save meshes into the defined the path and quit the process.